xeokit/xeokit-xkt-utils/tests/models/cityjson/README.md

-CityJSON test models from https://github.com/cityjson
+These CityJSON test models are from https://github.com/cityjson

+The test files we use for simple test cases are:

 * csol           one CompositeSolid: 2 adjacent unit cubes, valid
 * cube           a unit cube, valid